Chondria/SiB/docs/working-with-hooks.md

 ## Going in-depth

-Substrate `Hooks` trait is merely an umbrella for different traits that can be used in a pallet.
-Each method defined in substrate `Hooks` is exposed by a distinct trait with a similar name.
+This is merely an umbrella trait for traits that define each method in `Hooks` trait.
 You can have a mental picture of this like so:

 ```rust